KeaganRieder/Atomation/README.md

 [Things, entities or objects](scripts/thing) have values which can be configured inside of file which are call def files and can be found [here](data/core/defs).
 These files contain values which are given to an object upon it's creation, and allow for an easy way of defining new things in the game, weather it be terrain, mobs or a biome.

+### Save and Load Game
+this section will eventual describe the process of how saving and loading works however it's still a work in progress and as such theres nothing here to report on.

 ### Planned Features
 Here are planned features in which haven’t been currently implemented and are bound to change: